 Pharmacy assistant CV template (text format)

 Dedicated Pharmacy Assistant with 6+ years of experience in pharmacies and a Level 2 NVQ qualification.
-Recognised for exceptional customer service, inventory management, and the ability to work long hours and deliver vaccines during the pandemic.
-Have maintained an exceptionally high customer satisfaction rating by giving clear and concise information so patients feel informed and confident about treatments.
-Seeking a Pharmacy Assistant position with opportunities for professional development at [Company Name] while working towards a career as a Pharmacist.
+Recognised for exceptional customer service, inventory management, and the ability to work long hours.
+Have maintained an exceptionally high customer satisfaction rating by giving clear and concise information to ensure patients feel informed and confident about treatments.

 WORK EXPERIENCE